On the Job - Legislator & Rancher: A split identity, with each part contributing to the whole

 She talks about a particularly hard time when they were scraping the bottom of the barrel to keep the ranch running.

-It was a lot a lot of work and we had to watch every penny.
+It was a lot, a lot of work, and we had to watch every penny.

 We always just would buy used because we didn't think we could afford a brand new one.

-When the land payment came along, we were a little bit short, so we had to sell that brand new pickup to uh make the difference.
+When the land payment came along, we were a little bit short, so we had to sell that brand new pickup to make the difference.

 And you know what?

-So, you know, when you're growing that many children in a household, you just get by the best you can and the good lord takes care of you.
+So, you know, when you're growing that many children in a household, you just get by the best you can and the good Lord takes care of you.

-But uh you're just so busy with fun of life, and and I guess as a mom of six kids, I did a lot of cooking and cleaning and a lot of laundry.
+And I guess as a mom of six kids, I did a lot of cooking and cleaning and a lot of laundry.

 When you work where you live, Lewis says that everything merges together, but you have more time for each other, more time for the family.

-He said, you know, you can't hardly pay that off, and then he says, and I'm really confused, Mrs. Lewis.
+He said, you know, you can't hardly pay that off.

-How are you gonna do that?
+How are you going to do that?

-But the children were, you know, getting older then.
+And with six children, but the children were, you know, getting older then.

-When I went back to see the banker, I had the veterinarian, another lady rancher, and another good friend of mine that was an older man called the banker, and uh he said, Oh my gosh, we should run you for governor.
+When I went back to see the banker, I had the veterinarian, another lady rancher, and another good friend of mine that was an older man call the banker.

-He said, I can see now that it's with those six children, that's how you're gonna get all this done.
+He said, I can see now that it's with those six children.

-This weekend almost the whole family is here to work.
+This weekend, almost the whole family is here to work.

 Lewis lost her husband a few years ago, but she's been keeping the ranch up with her children.

-And today's Mother's Day.
+And today is Mother's Day.

 But it's also time to brand several hundred calves with their brand, one of the oldest in Colorado.

-Cowboys rounding up cattle, roping them and branding them on the ground.
+Cowboys rounding up cattle, roping them, and branding them on the ground.

 We start early.